The Relational Bottleneck as an Inductive Bias for Efficient Abstraction: The relational bottleneck in neural architectures

-The ESBN adopts this key idea of separate role and filler representations, but integrates them into a larger system that can be trained end-to-end, averting the need to pre-specify those representations.
-The ESBN contains three major components: 1) a feedforward encoding pathway (`Encoder' in Figure~\ref{ESBN_arch}), which generates object embeddings from high-dimensional perceptual inputs, 2) a recurrent controller (`Controller' in Figure~\ref{ESBN_arch}), which operates over learned representations of abstract task-relevant variables, without direct access to the object embeddings, and 3) an external memory system responsible for binding and associating representations between these two pathways.
-The ESBN processes perceptual observations sequentially.
-For each observation, a pair of embeddings is added to memory, one from the perceptual pathway (referred to as a \textit{key}), and one from the control pathway (referred to as a \textit{value})\footnote{Note that the use of the terms `key' and `value' here is reversed relative to the original paper~\cite{webb2020emergent} in order to be more consistent with their usage in describing the CoRelNet and Abstractor architectures.}.
-To read from this memory, the object embedding for the current observation (referred to as a \textit{query}) is compared to all of the keys in memory via an inner product, yielding a set of scores (one for each key) that govern the retrieval of the associated values in the abstract control pathway.
+The ESBN adopts this key idea of separate roles and fillers, but integrates them into a system that can be trained end-to-end (via \textbf{backpropagation}), averting the need to pre-specify these representations.
+The ESBN contains three major components: 1) a feedforward encoding pathway (`Encoder' in Figure~\ref{ESBN_arch}), which generates object \textbf{embeddings} (i.e., fillers) from perceptual inputs (e.g., images); 2) a recurrent controller (`Controller' in Figure~\ref{ESBN_arch}), which operates over learned representations of abstract variables (i.e., roles; though the system is not explicitly trained to represent any particular variables, but instead learns these representations through backpropagation); and 3) an \textbf{external memory} system responsible for binding representations of roles and fillers (i.e., abstract variables and perceptual embeddings).
+The ESBN processes inputs sequentially.
+For each observation, a pair of representations is appended to memory, one from the perceptual pathway (referred to as a \textit{key}), and one from the control pathway (referred to as a \textit{value}; note that the use of the terms `key' and `value' here is reversed relative to the original paper~\cite{webb2020emergent} in order to be consistent with their usage in describing the CoRelNet and Abstractor architectures).
+To read from this memory, the embedding for the current observation (referred to as a \textit{query}) is compared to all keys in memory via an inner product, yielding a set of scores (one for each key) that indicate the similarity of the current object embedding (i.e., filler) to each entry in memory.
+These scores are then used to compute a weighted average of the value embeddings (i.e., roles) in the abstract pathway, which is then retrieved and passed to the controller.